lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 To load the module for the corresponding software environment: `ml dask`

-Please check the SoftwareModulesList for the modules availability.
+Please check the modules availability.

 The `module spider <name_of_the module>` command will show you all available modules for all software partitions with this name.
-For detailed information about a specific "dask" package (including how to load the modules) use the module's full name, e.g:
+For detailed information about a specific "Dask" package (including how to load the modules) use the module's full name, e.g:
 `module spider dask/2.8.0-Python-3.7.4`